Fitzarnoyd History, Family Crest & Coats of Arms

 Further to the north in Scotland, the name was probably derived from "Aeenald (Ernald, Ernold) or Arnold, second abbot of Kelso, who was elected bishop of St. Andrews, 1160.
 William le fiz Arnaud (the French form of the name), was king's tenant in counte de Linlescu and Henry le fiz Arnaud del counte de Selkirk rendered homage 1296."
 The latter reference "rendered homage" was noting the this person had paid homage to King Edward I of England upon his invasion of Scotland.

-Important Dates for the Fitzarnoyd family
+Early History of the Fitzarnoyd family

 This web page shows only a small excerpt of our Fitzarnoyd research.
 Another 91 words (6 lines of text) covering the years 1212, 1273, 1296, 1587, 1676, 1635, 1615, 1678, 1635, 1702 and are included under the topic Early Fitzarnoyd History in all our PDF Extended History products and printed products wherever possible.